 Dr. Fabian Sandoval, CEO & Research Director, has over 25 years of bench-to-bedside research experience.
 His diversified research career has been in academia, healthcare systems, and the public sector.

-Various therapeutic areas of interest involving clinical research trials exist within the African American and Latino communities.
-The eleven (11) pillars of the of clinical research approach of NBCI is as follows:
+Various therapeutic areas of interest involving clinical research trials exist within the African-American and Latino communities.
+The eleven (11) pillars of the clinical research approach of NBCI are as follows:

 1. Cardiovascular Diseases